Back to blog

 Optimal follow-up structure:

-- Follow-up 1: 3 to 4 business days after initial email.
+• Follow-up 1: 3 to 4 business days after the initial email.
 New angle, not “just checking in.”

-- Follow-up 2: 4 to 5 business days after follow-up 1.
-Different proof point or social proof.
+• Follow-up 2: 4 to 5 business days later.
+A different proof point or piece of social proof.

-- Follow-up 3: 5 to 7 business days after follow-up 2.
-Breakup email or new trigger event.
+• Follow-up 3: 5 to 7 business days later.
+A breakup email or a new trigger event.

-- Follow-up 4 (optional): 7 to 10 business days later.
-Only if the prospect showed engagement (opens, clicks).
+• Follow-up 4 (optional): 7 to 10 business days later.
+Only if the prospect showed engagement.

-After the fourth follow-up, returns diminish sharply.
-Each additional touch generates fewer replies and more spam complaints.
-For detailed sequence strategies, see our cold email follow-up guide.
+After the fourth follow-up, returns fall off and spam complaints rise.
+For detailed sequences, see our cold email follow-up guide.

 7. Deliverability (foundational)

 None of the above matters if your emails land in spam.
-Deliverability is not a variable you optimize for reply rate directly.
-It is a foundation you build and maintain.
+Deliverability is not a reply-rate variable you tune, it is the foundation everything else sits on.

-- Bounce rate: Keep under 3%.
+• Bounce rate: keep it under 3%.
 Above 5% damages domain reputation.

-For a complete deliverability framework, see our cold email deliverability guide and email warmup guide.
+For the full framework, see our cold email deliverability guide and email warmup guide.

 The A/B testing framework

-Most teams A/B test wrong.
-They test too many variables at once, use sample sizes that are too small, and draw conclusions before reaching statistical significance.
+Most teams A/B test badly.
+They change several variables at once, use samples that are too small, and call a winner before the numbers mean anything.
 Here is the framework that produces reliable data.

 Rule 1: one variable at a time

-If you change the subject line and the opening sentence simultaneously, you cannot attribute any change in reply rate to either variable.
+If you change the subject line and the opening sentence together, you cannot attribute any change in reply rate to either.
 Test one thing per experiment.

 Rule 3: run for at least 2 weeks

-Reply rates vary by day of the week.
-A test that runs Monday through Wednesday will produce different results than one that runs Thursday through Friday.
-Run each test for at least 2 full weeks to capture the weekly cycle.
+Reply rates swing by day of the week.
+A test that runs Monday to Wednesday behaves differently from one that runs Thursday to Friday.
+Run each test for at least two full weeks to capture the weekly cycle.

 Rule 4: measure reply rate, not open rate

-Open rate is an unreliable metric.
-Apple Mail Privacy Protection and other tracking blockers inflate open rates by pre-loading tracking pixels.
-Reply rate is the only cold outreach metric that directly correlates with meetings booked.
+Open rate is unreliable.
+Apple Mail Privacy Protection and other trackers pre-load pixels and inflate opens.
+Reply rate is the only cold outreach metric that correlates directly with meetings booked.

 Rule 5: test in priority order